dpscience/DLTPulseGenerator/README.md

 ## DLTPulseGenerator v1.0

-This [release v1.0](https://github.com/dpscience/DLTPulseGenerator/releases/tag/1.0) refers to the original paper [(Petschke and Staab (2018))](https://doi.org/10.1016/j.softx.2018.04.002) and provides the simulation of lifetime spectra consisting of <i>discrete specific lifetimes</i>.
+This <b>[release v1.0](https://github.com/dpscience/DLTPulseGenerator/releases/tag/1.0)</b> refers to the original paper [(Petschke and Staab (2018))](https://doi.org/10.1016/j.softx.2018.04.002) and provides the simulation of lifetime spectra consisting of <i>discrete specific lifetimes</i>.

 forked by <b>SoftwareX (Elsevier)</b>: [https://github.com/ElsevierSoftwareX/SOFTX-D-17-00077](https://github.com/ElsevierSoftwareX/SOFTX-D-17-00077)

 ## DLTPulseGenerator v1.1

-This [release v1.1](https://github.com/dpscience/DLTPulseGenerator/releases/tag/1.1) was extended to provide the simulation of lifetime spectra consisting of <i>distributed specific lifetimes</i> as can be found in porous materials (polymers, glasses) using positron annihilation lifetime spectroscopy (PALS).
+This <b>[release v1.1](https://github.com/dpscience/DLTPulseGenerator/releases/tag/1.1)</b> refers to the update paper [(Petschke and Staab (2018))](https://doi.org/10.1016/j.softx.2018.05.001) and was extended to provide the simulation of lifetime spectra consisting of <i>distributed specific lifetimes</i> as can be found in porous materials (polymers, glasses) using positron annihilation lifetime spectroscopy (PALS).

 ## DLTPulseGenerator v1.2

-This [release v1.2](https://github.com/dpscience/DLTPulseGenerator/releases/tag/1.2) was modified to allow the simulation of lifetime spectra consisting of non-Gaussian distributed and linearly combined Instrument Response Functions for the PDS A/B and MU.
+This <b>[release v1.2](https://github.com/dpscience/DLTPulseGenerator/releases/tag/1.2)</b> was modified to allow the simulation of lifetime spectra consisting of non-Gaussian or any-distributed and linearly combined Instrument Response Functions for the PDS A/B and MU.

 # Example using C++